 We consider all applications to join the ICAS Foundation in context, to ensure we look at every applicant's individual circumstances and equal opportunities are available to everyone who applies.

 As part of our eligibility criteria for joining the ICAS Foundation programme, students are from a household where the annual parental/guardian income is below £34,000.
-The majority of our new students each year come from households with an annual income of under £20,000 (between 2017 and 2019, these students accounted for between 73% and 83% of new starts).
+The majority of our new students each year come from households with an annual income of under £20,000 - between 2017 and 2019, and in 2021, these students accounted for between 73% and 83% of new starts.

 Scottish applications / (successful applications) assessed by their postcode in the 2020 Scottish Index of Multiple Deprivation